Ibexian/EastMeetsKitchen/_posts/2017-04-22-cooking-sancocho-in-the-dominican-republic.md

 <img src="/images/293-4.jpg">
 </figure>

  As a vegan who eats whatever when she travels, I found refuge in the many smoothie and juice shops the city had.
-You could get everything from coconut water in freshly drilled coconuts to detox elixers with papaya, red peppers and celery.
+You could get everything from coconut water in freshly drilled coconuts to detox elixirs with papaya, red peppers and celery.

 <figure>
     <img src="/images/293-5.jpg">